The Best Medicare Supplement (Medigap) Plans in Georgia

 Medicare supplement insurance is sold by private insurance companies in Georgia to help Medicare beneficiaries cover expenses related to Original Medicare.
 These plans, which are often referred to as Medigap, work in conjunction with Medicare Parts A and B to defray a percentage of the costs that remain after Medicare has paid for its portion of reimbursable services and supplies.

-Medigap plans typically cover costs such as copays, coinsurance and deductibles, but coverage varies by plan type and may extend to medical services that aren’t covered under Original Medicare.
+Medigap plans typically cover costs such as copays, coinsurance and deductibles, but coverage varies by plan type.

-Almost a third of Medicare beneficiaries in Georgia currently rely on Medigap insurance to help with their medical expenses.
-If you’re thinking about joining the nearly 370,000 Georgians who enjoy the benefits of this supplemental insurance, the information below can help you better understand your eligibility and coverage options.
+Over 41% of Original Medicare beneficiaries in Georgia currently rely on Medigap insurance to help with their medical expenses.
+If you’re thinking about joining these Georgians who enjoy the benefits of this Medicare supplemental insurance, the information below can help you better understand your eligibility and coverage options.

 What Are the Best Georgia Medicare Supplement Plans?